tensorflow/models/research/minigo/README.md

  The `--evaluation` argument is to invoke the evaluation between the latest model and the current best model.

 ## Testing Pipeline
-As the whole RL pipeline may takes hours to train even for a 9x9 board size, we provide a dummy model with a `--debug` mode for testing purpose.
+As the whole RL pipeline may takes hours to train even for a 9x9 board size, we provide a dummy model with a `--dummy` mode for testing purpose.

- Run `minigo.py` with `--debug` argument
+ Run `minigo.py` with `--dummy` argument
  ```
- python minigo.py --debug
+ python minigo.py --dummy
  ```
  The `--debug` argument is for testing purpose with a dummy model.

 Validation and evaluation can also be tested with the dummy model by combing their corresponding arguments with `--debug`.
-To test validation, run the following commands:
+To test validation with dummy model, run the following commands:
  ```
- python minigo.py --debug --validation
+ python minigo.py --dummy --validation
  ```
-To test evaluation, run the following commands:
+To test evaluation with dummy model, run the following commands:
  ```
- python minigo.py --debug --evaluation
+ python minigo.py --dummy --evaluation
  ```
-To test both validation and evaluation, run the following commands:
+To test both validation and evaluation with dummy model, run the following commands:
  ```
- python minigo.py --debug --validation --evaluation
+ python minigo.py --dummy --validation --evaluation
  ```

-## MCTS and Go features (TODO)
+## Running Individual Step (TODO)
-Code clean up on MCTS and Go features.